-- (a) alternative management options for the coming fishing year aimed at ensuring, at a minimum, stability in the status of the stocks, including the implications of: (i) maintaining the TACs decided through the MP, (ii) reducing the TACs by [20% or another appropriate percentage] in particular in light of indications of stock decline, and (iii) any other appropriate conservation and management actions; - (b) whether the existing MP can and should be adjusted or whether development of a new MP is required; and - (c) whether a stock assessment or other SCRS-approved method of determining TACs is needed for providing management advice in the interim.
+- (a) alternative management options for the coming fishing year aimed at ensuring, at a minimum, stability in the status of the stocks, including the implications of: (i) maintaining the TACs decided through the MP, (ii) reducing the TACs by [20% or anotheran appropriate percentagerange of percentages] in particular in light of indications of stock decline, and (iii) any other appropriate conservation and management actions; - (b) whether the existing MP can and should be adjusted or whether development of a new MP is required; and - (c) whether a stock assessment or other SCRS-approved method of determining TACs is needed for providing management advice in the interim.

 Based on the SCRS advice on (a) above, the Commission shall decide on alternative management action(s).
-Unless the SCRS advises that there is a sufficient scientific basis to do otherwise, the Commission shall reduce the TACs of the West area and the East area [by 20%] for the following year.
-In addition, as needed and appropriate, the SCRS shall undertake work to provide advice on future TACs or other appropriate management measures, including, as appropriate, conducting a new stock assessment and/or providing advice on new candidate MPs as soon as possible.
+Unless the SCRS advises that there is actions including, as appropriate, a sufficient scientific basis to do otherwise, TAC reduction for the following year.
+If the Commission is unable to agree on an alternative management action, it shall reduce the TACs of the West area and the East area [by 20%] for the following year, in scenarios of conservation concerns.
+In addition, as needed and appropriate, the SCRS shall conduct a new stock assessment and/or providing advice on new candidate MPs as soon as possible.